 The Board supports and is aware of the need for transparency.
-However, after deliberation and debate, the Board is of the view that full disclosure of the specific remuneration of each individual Director and the Group's key management personnel is not in the best interests of the Company and the shareholders.
+However, after deliberation and debate, the Board is of the view that full disclosure of the specific remuneration of each individual Director and the Group's key management personnel (who are not directors) is not in the best interests of the Company and therefore shareholders.
 Inter alia, the Board has taken into account the very sensitive nature of the matter, the relative size of the Group, the highly competitive business environment the Group operates in and the irrevocable negative impact such disclosure may have on the Group.

-Details of remuneration and benefits of Directors and key management personnel for the financial year ended 31 December 2013 which will provide sufficient overview of the remuneration of Directors and key management personnel are set out below:-
+Details of remuneration and benefits of Directors and key management personnel for the financial year ended 31 December 2014 which will provide sufficient overview of the remuneration of Directors and key management personnel are set out below:-

-Directors' Other

-Fees % Salary % Bonus % benefits % Total %
+Directors' Fees Salary % Bonus % Other benefits % Total %

+Executive Directors

-Executive Directors Between \$500,000 and \$999,999
+Between \$1,000,000 and \$1,500,000

-James Tham Tuck Choong 44 51 5 100
+James Tham Tuck Choong 33 63 4 100

+Between \$500,000 and \$999,999

-Tung May Fong 54 46 0 100
+Tung May Fong 42 58 100

 Between \$250,000 and \$499,999

-Jeffrey Hing Yih Peir 47 53 0 100
+Jeffrey Hing Yih Peir 35 65 100

-Non-Executive Directors •••••
+Non-Executive Directors

-Below \$250,000 •••••• •••••• •••••••••• •
+Below \$250,000

 Ong Kian Min 100 100

 Wong Ngiam Jih 100 100

 Chan Moon Kong 100 100

 Tay Kim Hock 100 100

-^{} Directors' Fees are subject to shareholders' approval at the AGM to be held on 24 April 2014.
+\ Directors' Fees are subject to shareholders' approval at the AGM to be held on 28 April 2015.